What is Faced Plywood?

 Sustainability in Construction

 The reusability of faced plywood also contributes to more sustainable construction practices.
-By reducing the amount of plywood that needs to be manufactured, used, and discarded, contractors can minimize their environmental impact and reduce waste on the job site.
+By using fewer new panels over time, contractors reduce the amount of plywood that factories need to produce.
+They also cut on-site waste and lower the environmental impact of each project.

 Smooth Finish for Concrete Structures